 Communities are changing.
 Housing should too.

 True sustainability requires a built environment that also sustains its occupants.
 Not just today, but throughout their lifetimes as families grow, age, and change.

 There is an abundance of disability-based criteria available.
 However, these solutions are no longer socially acceptable because they segregate and negatively label the occupant as being somehow lesser than other members of society.
 Despite the fact that municipalities have a real desire to accommodate the public’s best interest and its diverse needs, existing standards do not work universally, and are, in fact, hurting the very people they are trying to help.
 SAFERhome Standards effectively addresses this issue.

 SAFERhome is the solution

-SAFERhome offers a low-cost, simple and effective solution to allow people to age in place.
-Any and all new housing construction can effectively integrate our standards today.
-No need to change the building code; all of the 15 points in the SAfERhome Standards are within the building code and can easily be applied.
+SAFERhome offers a low-cost, simple, and effective solution to allow people to age in place.
+Any and all new housing construction can effectively integrate our Standards today.
+No need to change the building code; all of the 15 SAFERhome Standards are within the existing Provincial and National building codes and can easily be applied.
 Need reassurance?
 Our non-profit initiatives are funded by the BC Ministry of Housing.
 The SAFERhome Standards are included in the BC Housing Design Guidelines and Construction Standards.

 If your community starts integrating SAFERhome into all new housing construction, your ability to offer seniors a place to age-in-place increases dramatically without the community having to build additional housing, often labeled “seniors’ housing”.
 An additional benefit is that your community gains housing that also meets many needs for people with accessibility issues.